Education voucher at hand? Step into the fast lane: Contact us

 Students will learn the basic set of skills needed to work in a unix shell.
 They also recap on general programming Python language fundamentals and write and execute their first small programs.
 By using Git and Github, they are introduced directly to modern collaborative work in the industry, including code versioning, as well as working collaboratively on the codebase with others through the use of concepts such as branching and pull requests.

-Building upon the fundamentals of Phase 1, students are introduced to tools for extracting and manipulating data from different sources, like files but also databases.
+Building upon the fundamentals of Phase 2, students are introduced to tools for extracting and manipulating data from different sources, like files but also databases.
 To do this they use SQL and Pandas.
 After practicing data manipulation skills they dive into creating descriptive analysis using various plotting libraries and plot types.
-This phase is completed with a 2 days project focussed on Exploratory-Data-Analysis (EDA) where students work on a real-world dataset.
+This phase is completed with a 2 days project focused on Exploratory Data Analysis (EDA) where students work on a real-world dataset.
 Always with the business case in mind, they provide their artificial stakeholder with recommendations and meaningful visualizations tailored to their needs.

 With a basic understanding of statistical learning techniques and the underlying software implementation, students dive deeper into techniques for forecasting on Time Series.
 In a world with mostly unlabeled data, it is important to tackle also the challenges of unsupervised learning.
 Students will get an introduction to both dimensionality reduction and clustering techniques.
 To get some understanding of concepts that are nowadays often referred to as AI, students get an introduction to artificial neural networks.
 Building their own deep neural network from scratch will improve their understanding of the underlying processes and concepts.
 Also typical areas of application like Natural Language Processing and common related techniques like transfer-learning will be addressed.